fzingg/hyperloop-showcase/README.md

 ##### Step 5.3.4: Working with Push Notifications and HyperMesh

-**HyperMesh** ReactiveRecord part is the data layer between one client and its server. **HyperMesh** also uses push notifications to push changed records to all connected ReactiveRecord clients.
+The **HyperMesh** ReactiveRecord part is the data layer between one client and its server. **HyperMesh** also uses push notifications to push changed records to all connected ReactiveRecord clients.

 You need to add an initializer `config/initializers/hyper_mesh.rb`